jg-digital-media/jgdm-100DaysOfCode/work/log/round-9.md

 ___

+# R9D95: Wednesday 28 September 2022

+Today's big goal has been to start enqueuing styles and connecting it with the main markup for my styling so site took shape in WordPress.
+As ever something went wrong with the Slick Carousel styling but went well.

++ **Technologies Used** - HTML, CSS, WordPress, PHP

 # R9D94: Tuesday 27 September 2022

 Spent some time catching up on paperwork and admin today.
 But later I worked on adding the WordPress Loop and other set up code to my theme.
 Next will recreate the static design by enqeuing assets.